umr4nlp/umr-guidelines/guidelines.md

 <!-- should annotate coreference for nominals? if so we need to annotate "the american businessman" (the question is really whether it needs to be in the doc graph in addition to the identity-91 predicate in the sent graph)-->

-For this sentence, the temporal relations represent the fact that the *conviction* event and the *sentence* event both happened *last week*, which itself depends on the DCT for its temporal interpretation, and that the *sentence* event happened after the *conviction*.
+For this sentence, the temporal relations represent the fact that the *conviction* event and the *sentence* event both happened *last week*, which itself depends on the document-creation-time for its temporal interpretation, and that the *sentence* event happened after the *conviction*.
 The modal dependencies indicate that from the author's perspective, the *conviction* event and the
 *sentence* event definitely happened, and that *Pope* is certainly *the American businessman*.
 It introduces a *NULL_CHARGER* conceiver to indicate that the authority that charged Pope (which is not explicit in the text) presents the *spying* event as a certainty.
 The coreference annotation specifies that *Pope* in sentence 2 and *Edmund Pope* in sentence 1 are the same entity.

 <span id="1 (3)">1 (3)</span>